-If you do not (yet) have a degree from another country or at least 15 credit points in international experience you should reserve 15 credits from the room for free electives to take courses abroad or to do an internship of 15 credits abroad, see Section 1.7.2.
+If you do not (yet) have a degree from another country or at least 15 credit points in international experience you are strongly encouraged to reserve 15 credits from the room for free electives to take courses abroad or to do an internship of 15 credits abroad, see Section 1.7.2.
 (This does not apply to students taking the teacher training.)